Swift Nest Box Designs, Location & Swift Calls

-I have installed wireless bird box cameras inside all my boxes, see the photos below.
+I have installed wireless bird box cameras inside most of my boxes.
 I use them to monitor and record the progress of my swifts each year, from nest building to egg laying and eventually the chicks fledging.
-The camera’s I use can be purchased as a Starter Kit from SpyCameraCCTV and you can add as many individual cameras as you want.
-We have negotiated a 15% discount on these starter kits – please email via our Contact page for details.
+Wired and wireless bird box cameras can be purchased as a Starter Kit from Green Feathers website.
+We have negotiated a 15% discount using the discount code BRISSWIFTS15.

-See examples of videos filmed from inside my swift boxes using these cameras on the Swift Gallery page.
+See examples of videos filmed from inside my swift boxes on the Swift Gallery page.

 When to play Swift Calls CD/mp3